pinko615/GeeksHubs-P3---Buscador-de-Peliculas/README.md

 # YouMovie Database

-_YouMovie provides a simple and easy to use interface to find movies with their info (title, poster path, genre and rate.
+_YouMovie provides a simple and easy to use interface to find movies with their info (title, poster path, genre and rating.
 This website takes the info from themoviedb.org API._

 ## Firsts steps 🚀